hashicorp/consul-telemetry-collector/docs/hcp-managed-k8s-collector-deployment.md

 EOF
 ```

+You can modify the `--namespace` flag with the [`namespace`](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) your Consul datacenter is in, if it differs.

 ## Step 3: (Optional) Forward to Another OTEL Collector

 To consume these metrics in [another OTLP-compatible collector or back end](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/#otel_exporter_otlp_metrics_endpoint), configure the Consul Telemetry Collector with the `telemetryCollector.customExportConfig` setting: